Fujifilm X-Pro2 vs Nikon D750

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro2 and the D750 are recent models that are part of the current product line-up of Fujifilm.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro2 or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-Pro2: